Yuvaldv/qlc/content/Introduction to Digital Marketing/Basic Terminology/_index.en.md

 **Avearge**: While working in digital marketing it's important to differentiate and understand the different kind's of averages: __Mean, Median, Mode, and Range__

-Mean: The mean average is what your used to-- taking the overall sum and dividing by the number of numbers included.
+*Mean*: The mean average is what your used to-- taking the overall sum and dividing by the number of numbers included.

-$ MeanAvg = \frac{Sum}{#ofNumbers} $
+$$ MeanAvg = \frac{Sum}{#ofNumbers} $$

 $ MeanAvg(4,4,4,10,15,15,112) = \frac{164}{7} = 23.43 $

-Median: The median average is the middle value in the list of numbers, so if we have 7 numbers such as in (4,4,4,10,15,15,112), the median will be the 4th number (10).
+*Median*: The median average is the middle value in the list of numbers, so if we have 7 numbers such as in (4,4,4,10,15,15,112), the median will be the 4th number (10).

-Mode: The mode average is the number appearing the most times. in (4,4,4,10,15,15,112) the number 15 appears twice, and the number 4 appears three times.
+*Mode*: The mode average is the number appearing the most times. in (4,4,4,10,15,15,112) the number 15 appears twice, and the number 4 appears three times.
 Therefore the mode of (4,4,4,10,15,15,112) is 4.